Stigmella zelleriella

 Stigmella zelleriella is a moth of the family Nepticulidae found in Europe and Russia.
-It was first described by Samuel Constantinus Snellen van Vollenhoven in 1875.
-The name zelleriella, honours the German microlepidopterist Philipp Christoph Zeller.
+It was first described by Pieter Cornelius Tobias Snellen in 1875 (and who is easily confused with Snellen van Vollenhoven).
+The name "zelleriella" honours the German microlepidopterist Philipp Christoph Zeller.

 Description

 The wingspan is 4.5–6.2 mm.
 Adults are on wing from April to September.

 The larvae feed on Salix lapponum, Salix repens and Salix repens arenaria, mining the leaves of their host plant.
-The mine consists of a short gallery, often partly following the leaf margin, almost completely stuffed with frass.
-The corridor gradually widens into a blotch that can occupy up to half of a leaf.
-Pupation takes place outside of the mine.

 Distribution

 The moth is found from Fennoscandia and northern Russia to the Alps and from Ireland to central Russia.
 Some authors consider the form lappovimella to be a distinct species.
 It occurs in northern Fennoscandia.